Skip to content

 Easy Baklava.

-And thanks to Zorba’s Cafe in Washington, DC for their decadent baklava.
+Thanks to Zorba’s Cafe in Washington, DC for their decadent baklava.
 It inspired me to make this amazing Greek dessert myself!
 Most recipes are easier than you think to make at home.
-And they taste so great!
+And homemade always tastes so great!

 Easy Baklava